bob134552/DRF-Trading/README.md

 5. Run the server
     ```bash
     python manage.py runserver
-6. Create Stock model instances by navigating to the admin page and clicking Stock and add new model to add example Stock models.
+6. Create Stock model instances by navigating to the admin page and clicking Stock to add example Stock instances.
+Alternatively, use the /api/trades/stock/ endpoint to create a new stock.

 7. Schedule cron job:
     ```bash